Hexheld/hexheld-docs/MD/Pilot16.md

 When referencing shadow registers, their names are the same as the main registers but have an apostrophe (`'`) suffix.

 NOTE: `F'` does not include the `I` flag and is instead hardwired to zero.
-Exchanging `F` and `F'` will exchange all flags except for `I`.
+If `F` is one of the selected registers in an `EXS` instruction, all flags except for `I` will be exchanged.

 ### Stack Pointer (`SP`)

-This is the 16-bit register that points to the most recently-pushed word on the [stack](https://en.wikipedia.org/wiki/Call_stack) contained in bank `$00` of memory.
+This is the 16-bit register that holds the offset portion of the address of the most recently-pushed word on the [stack](https://en.wikipedia.org/wiki/Call_stack) contained in memory.
+The bank portion is fixed to `$00`.

 Push operations decrease this register by 2 before storing the word to memory, and pop operations increase this register by 2 after reading the word from memory.
 That is, the "full-descending" convention is used.

-Due to the requirement of making 16-bit word values in memory word-aligned, bit 0 of this register is hardwired to zero.
+Bit 0 of this register is hardwired to zero.
+That is, odd values will be rounded down to the next lower even.

 ### Program Counter (`PC`)

 This is the 16-bit register that holds the offset portion of the address of the next instruction in-line.

-Due to the requirement of making 16-bit word values in memory word-aligned, bit 0 of this register is hardwired to zero.
+Bit 0 of this register is hardwired to zero.
+That is, odd values will be rounded down to the next lower even.

 ### Program Bank (`K`)